mwittig/pimatic-probe/README.md

       error.
 Untrusted cert will be accepted for now.
 This feature will be configurable with the next release.
 * 20150427, V0.0.6
     * Reduced error log output.
 If "debug" is not set on the plugin, only new error states will be logged
+* 20150427, V0.0.7
+    * Fixed device config schema.
+Presence conditions should match properly as part of rules.